 Textbooks and essays might seem fairly innocuous, even in a digital format.
 But, research from the security software firm has shown that it's not just illegal movie and software downloads that are riddled with viruses, but educational materials, too.

 Headed back after the summer break?
-See our guide to the Best Laptops for School
+See our guide to the Best Laptops for College

 Malware Infected Textbooks and Essays